Art + Music Talks

 Please note safety measures may change.
 We regularly update our processes based on the latest government advice.

-In accordance with NSW Health regulations The Joan is operating at 75% of capacity from 7 December 2020.
+In accordance with the recent update to NSW Health regulations, The Joan is operating at 100% capacity from 29 March 2021.